CMSC-389E/spring2020-389E-lectures/README.md

-# spring2020-389E-lectures
+# CMSC389E Spring 2020 Lectures
-Repository of lectures (TeX and PDF) I'm creating for CMSC389E in the Spring 2020 semester.
-Created for students.
-Content adapted from Alexander Brassel's CMSC389E curriculum.
+Available in TeX form and PDF form for general download and distribution.
+Presentations created by Akilesh Praveen, adapted from Alexander Brassel's 389E curriculum.